School Science Lessons

 For leaves, it’s for maximising photosynthesis, avoiding over-heating on a hot day or even reducing water loss in harsh and arid conditions.

-The leaves of Queensland box, (Lophostemon confertus), which track the sun, arrange their leaves so they’re somewhat horizontal in the morning, capturing the full value of the available sunlight.
+The leaves which track the sun, arrange their leaves so they are almost horizontal in the morning to capture the available sunlight.

-Mistletoe, (Loranthus europaeus), oak mistletoe, mulberry mistletoe, leafy parasite distributed by bird beaks, causes physiological disorders and decreased growth in oak trees, contains many bioactive compounds with a wide range of pharmacological effects, ancient folk medicine, Loranthaceae
+Mistletoe, (Loranthus europaeus), oak mistletoe, mulberry mistletoe, leafy parasite distributed by bird beaks, causes physiological disorders and decreased growth in oak trees, contains many bioactive compounds with a wide range of pharmacological effects, fruits extract showed significant anti-tumor properties against A549 cancer cells, ancient folk medicine, Loranthaceae

 Chinese fringe flower, (Loropetalum chinense), loropetalum, strap flower, shrub, hedge plant, pink flowers, China, Hamamelidaceae